Christian Walker Player Props: Diamondbacks vs. Dodgers

-Christian Walker -- 1-for-4 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Clayton Kershaw on the hill, on April 1 at 9:10 PM ET.
+Christian Walker -- 2-for-3 with a home run and an RBI in his most recent game -- will be in action for the Arizona Diamondbacks against the Los Angeles Dodgers, with Noah Syndergaard on the hill, on April 2 at 4:10 PM ET.

+He hit a home run while going 2-for-3 in his most recent game against the Dodgers.

 Christian Walker Game Info & Props vs. the Dodgers